-The University recognises its responsibility to conduct its purchasing activities in an environmentally responsible manner, and is therefore committed to reduce both the direct and indirect environmental impacts of its supply chain.
+The University recognises its responsibility to conduct its purchasing activities in an environmentally responsible manner.

 The University is committed to procuring goods, services and works responsibly in a way that enhances the regional vitality of our environment, economy and society in line with our Five and Fifty Strategic Plan.